Do you have an old crate sitting around? Well, let’s put that crate to work so you can put your feet up on a rustic crate makeover.

 I bought the most awesomeness crate…

-and then couldn’t think of what to do with it!
+and then couldn’t think of anything to do with it!

-It usually just sits empty in my craft area.
-Sometimes if I gathering stuff for an event I use it to transport supplies.
+It sits empty in my craft area.
+Sometimes, if I’m gathering stuff for an event I use it to transport supplies.

 Then it hit me…

 It hit me 6 months ago.
 I just now got around to getting the crate project done.

 The rustic crate

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Click here to read my full disclosure policy.

 Don’t have a Prime membership?
 What are you waiting for?